-1.3 Using the GUI
+1.5 Using the Display

 This section explains how to use the CUBE-QT display component.
-After installation, the executable "cube3-qt" can be found in the specified directory of executables (specifiable by the "prefix" argument of configure, see the CUBE Installation Manual) and can also be used via the alias "cube3".
+After installation, the executable "cube" can be found in the specified directory of executables (specifiable by the "prefix" argument of configure, see the CUBE Installation Manual).
 The program supports as an optional command-line argument the name of a cube file that will be opened upon program start.

-After a brief description of the basic principles, different components of the GUI will be described in detail.
+After a brief description of the basic principles, different components of the GUIwill be described in detail.

-1.3.1 Basic Principles
+1.5.1 Basic Principles

-The CUBE-QT display has three tree browsers, each of them representing a dimension of the performance space (Figure 1.1).
+The CUBE-QT display has three tree browsers, each of them representing a dimension of the performance space (figure 1.1).
 Per default, the left tree displays the metric dimension, the middle tree displays the program dimension, and the right tree displays the system dimension.
 The nodes in the metric tree represent metrics.
 The nodes in the program dimension can have different semantics depending on the particular view that has been selected.
 In Figure 1.1, they represent call paths forming a call tree.
 The nodes in the system dimension represent machines, nodes, processes, or threads from top to bottom.